emmawalshdev/The-Book-bar/testing.md

     - Click Yes:
         - Confirm that a success message appears.
-        - Confirm redirect to Book page.
+        - Confirm redirect to the Book page.
         - Confirm that the correct review object array has been removed from the MongoDB book collection.
         - Confirm that the Reviews added count on Profile page updates.
-        - Confirm that review card within the Reviews added section dissapears.
+        - Confirm that the review card within the Reviews added section disappears.

 **Login page**
 - Incorrect password: